NelworksNelworks

 Probably the **Summarizer Agent**.

-This is a truly powerful AI.
-It knows poetry, history, science.
-But for this one task, we chain it.
 We force it to answer your question using *only* the top 10 search results we just gathered.

 It is the essence of **Retrieval-Augmented Generation (RAG)**.

-It is the logical endpoint of serverless, microservice architecture.
+It is the endpoint of serverless, microservice architecture.
 Don't build a persistent god.
 Build a system that can spawn a million tiny, purpose-built gods on demand.